 Will we test the /e/ ROM again?
 (August 2020)

 Months after we published this article, somebody related to the /e/ Foundation finally contacted us and asked for another follow-up test.
 While we would like to write about our findings' current status, we are also well aware that our tests aren’t comprehensive security tests or privacy checks of the /e/ ROM.

-As we don’t have the resources to check the /e/ ROM in more detail (and this isn’t the focus of our blog), we suggested that the /e/ Foundation tasks a company specialized in testing mobile security with thoroughly checking their ROM.
+As we don’t have the resources to check the /e/ ROM in more detail (and this isn’t the focus of our website), we suggested that the /e/ Foundation tasks a company specialized in testing mobile security with thoroughly checking their ROM.
 There should also be a team member dedicated to security, even if the target group of their ROM is the “average mom or dad.”